 Calibration Best Practices

 Accurate calibration is of key importance for performance in most machine and computer vision tasks.
 The following lists our best practices which we have found through extensive experimentation and theoretical considerations.

 - Choose the right size calibration target.
 Large enough to properly constrain parameters.
-Preferably it should cover approx. half of the total area when seen fronto-parallel in the camera images.
+Ideally it should cover at least half of the total area when seen fronto-parallel in the camera images.

 - Perform calibration at the approximate working distance (WD) of your final application.
-The camera should be focused at this distance and lens focus should be unchanged after calibration.
+The camera should be focused at this distance and lens focus and aperture must not be changed during or after calibration.

 - The target should have a high feature count.
 Using fine patterns is preferable.
 However, at some point detection robustness suffers.
 Our recommendation is to use fine pattern counts for cameras above 3MPx and if the lighting is controlled and good.

 - Collect images from different areas and tilts.
 Move the target to fully cover the image area and aim for even coverage.
-Lens distortion can be properly determined from fronto-parallel images, but focal length estimation is dependent on observing foreshortening.
+Lens distortion can be properly determined from fronto-parallel images, but focal length and principle point estimation is dependent on observing foreshortening.
 Include both frontoparallel images, and images taken with the board tilted up to +/- 45 degrees in both horizontal an vertical directions.
 Tilting more is usually not a good idea as feature localization accuracy suffers and can become biased.

 - Use good lighting.
 This is often overlooked, but hugely important.
 The calibration target should preferably be diffusely lit by means of controlled photography lighting.
 Strong point sources give rise to uneven illumination, possibly making detection fail, and not utilizing the camera's dynamic range very well.
 Shadows can do the same.